Wyntuition/jekyll-now/todo/microservices-cheat-sheet.md

 ## Getting Started

 * Take it slowly.
 Initially use microservices only where you need to — in applications with web-scale agility or scalability requirements.
 Direct teams to experiment with the new patterns and technologies and build expertise.
+* Create version 1 as a monolith, then slice off microservices as they make sense.
+This also gives time to build up the tooling and infrastructure incrementally.
 * Expect to implement a microservices infrastructure to provide the outer architecture capabilities needed to build, deploy and operate fleets of microservices.
 PaaS and container management platforms can provide a core, but you’ll need to supplement this with capabilities such as API gateways, service discovery, monitoring and telemetry, build and test automation, messaging and data persistence.
+* Choose a low risk project to start with.